Ian-Blanshard/MP2-Word-Game/README.md

 ### Colour Scheme and Font <a name="styles"></a>

 The font Radio Canada Big from [Google fonts](https://fonts.google.com/) is used for the site, for the game to work properly it is essential a clear font is used, for this reasons a sans serif font stlye was chosen.
-The font sans serif was also used as the fallback incase Radio Canada Big could not be loaded to ensure the game was still playable.
+The font sans serif was also used as the fallback in case Radio Canada Big could not be loaded to ensure the game was still playable.

 ![Screenshot of font](/assets/images/font.jpg)